The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Cosmic ray transport model

 \subsection{Diffusion and advection}

-The distance that a CR can travel, on average, until its momentum vector is significantly changed (by $\sim$ 1~rad. in angle) by scattering off a magnetic field is determined by the diffusion tensor.
-In \citet{Tourmente_2023}, an isotropic and homogenous diffusion coefficient was adopted.
-Given that the MHD simulation provides the distribution of the magnetic field, here we explore the effect of adopting an anisotropic and inhomogeneous diffusion coefficient.
+The distance that a CR can travel, on average, until its momentum vector is significantly changed (by $\sim$ 1~rad. in angle) by scattering off a magnetic field is determined by the diffusion tensor, $\bfm{D}$, and is expressed as,

+The parallel diffusion coefficient, $D_{\parallel}$, represents the diffusion along the magnetic field unit vector direction, $\bfm{\hat{b}}\equiv \bfm{B}/|\bfm{B}|$.
+The perpendicular diffusion coefficient, $D_{\perp}$, represents the diffusion in the plane perpendicular to the magnetic field direction.
+Eq.\,\ref{eq:D} is discussed in further detail in Appendix \ref{Appendix_B}.
+Given that the MHD simulation provides the distribution of the magnetic field, we explore the effect of adopting an anisotropic and inhomogeneous diffusion coefficient.